coastalcph/lexlms/README.md

               Goanta, Catalina and
               Katz, Daniel Martin and
               Søgaard, Anders",
-    booktitle = "Proceedings of the 61h Annual Meeting of the Association for Computational Linguistics", month = june,
+    booktitle = "Proceedings of the 61st Annual Meeting of the Association for Computational Linguistics", month = july,
     year = "2023",
     address = "Toronto, Canada",
     publisher = "Association for Computational Linguistics",